FONTS FOR DOWNLOAD

 Both Courier Screenplay and Courier Prime are available on the ‹Fade In› website.
 These fonts are almost identical to (and are probably based on) Courier10 BT, below.

 This is an attractive Courier font that Bitstream released to the public back around the time that it released Charter BT as a free font.
 Like Courier Screenplay, Courier10 BT includes the usual 255 characters of the ANSI character set.
-It is not a Unicode font.

 The default line spacing of Courier10 BT includes a little more white space than you normally want in a screenplay.
 However, you can adjust this to a tighter line spacing in word processors and in dedicated screenwriting programs to have something close to the desired standard of «six lines per inch».
 (NOTE: To measure for the number of lines, you measure from baseline to baseline.
 The baseline is the bottom of a character like an ‹m›, not the bottom of the tail on a ‹y› or a ‹g›.
 To measure for six lines per inch, you measure from the baseline of line 1 to the baseline of line 7.
 Yes, line 7.
 If you have eactly six lines between those points, that is great.
 If you have five lines and half of a sixth line, that is probably good enough.
 The «six lines per inch» does not have to be exact.)